Hausler Creek Ranch

 PROPERTY OVERVIEW: The BEST COMBINATION RANCH in Texas unfolds on Hausler Creek Ranch!
 Outstanding hunting and recreational features combine with superlative agricultural production yielding multiple income streams together in a coveted legacy ranch holding.
-Manicured, improved hay pastures roll gently into thick hardwood forests through Hausler Creek Ranch.
-This is an exceptionally diverse property including 2,935 +/- contiguous deeded acres, this east Texas ranch is uncommonly large for the area and very productive.
-Approximately 888 cultivated acres have historically produced an average of over 4,500 round bales of hay in three cuttings per year without livestock production.
-The owner has recently implemented a cattle feeding program designed to accommodate an Angus herd consistently grazing up to 500+ head under rotational grazing while maintaining a significant hay crop yielding 1,500 – 2,000 4′ x 6′ round bales.
-Two large live creeks, numerous creek draws, one small lake stocked with fish, six stock tanks and five managed wetland units provide ample water for livestock and wildlife.
-Multiple larger potential lake sites exists throughout the ranch.
+Manicured, improved hay pastures roll gently into thick hardwood forests on the Hausler Creek Ranch, which, by any measure, is an exceptional property.
+With nearly 4700± contiguous deeded acres, this east Texas ranch is uncommonly large for the area and very productive.
+Approximately 888 cultivated acres have historically produced an average of 10-12,000 round bales of hay in three cuttings per year without livestock production.
+The owner has recently implemented a cattle feeding program designed to accommodate an Angus herd consistently grazing in numbers between 500 and 750 head under rotational grazing while maintaining a significant hay crop.
+Two large live creeks, numerous creek draws, two lakes stocked with fish, and more than 20 stock tanks provide ample water for livestock and wildlife.
+Numerous large potential lake sites exist throughout the ranch.
 Managed wetlands attract migrating and resident waterfowl.
 Wild game, large and small, Whitetail deer, wild hogs and varmints thrive in native habitat.
 It is no wonder that thousands of years ago the Caddo Indian culture flourished here.

 LOCATION: Hausler Creek Ranch is located 7.5 miles west of Fairfield, Texas in Freestone County.
-The ranch location enables a convenient drive from Dallas (95 miles north) and Houston (150 miles south).
-Austin is located approximately 155 miles southwest of the property.
+The ranch location provides a convenient drive from Dallas (95 miles north), Houston (150 miles south), and Austin (155 miles southwest).

-Teague Municipal Airport is located approximately 9 miles southwest of the ranch and offers runway length of approximately 3300 feet.
+Teague Municipal Airport is located approximately 9 miles southwest of Hausler Creek Ranch and offers runway length of approximately 3300 feet.

 THE LAND: As the story goes, Freestone County, carved from the larger Limestone County in 1850, was named for a type of indigenous stone found here, though the soil is not particularly rocky.
 Throughout the county, the soils vary from loamy to claypan with a sandy or loamy surface.
-On the Hausler Creek Ranch, Bermuda grasses and strategically planted food plots for wildlife thrive in the sandy/clay loam soils.
-At least six types of oak trees – red oaks, live oaks, sand oaks, post oaks, pin oaks, and water oaks – grow in dense groves and forests along with ash, blue jack, elm, and black walnut trees.
-Junipers give cover to wildlife, river birch grow along the creeks, and bursts of white dogwood blossoms herald the arrival of spring.
+On the Hausler Creek Ranch, highly improved livestock forage and strategically planted food plots for wildlife thrive in the sandy loam soil.
+At least six types of Oak trees – Red Oaks, Live Oaks, Sand Oaks, Post Oaks, Pin Oaks, and Water Oaks – grow in dense groves and forests along with Ash, Blue Jack, Elm, and Black Walnut trees.
+Junipers give cover to wildlife, River Birch grow along the creeks, and bursts of White Dogwood blossoms herald the arrival of spring.
 East Texas beauty abounds over every rolling hay filled pasture and through the dense hardwood canopy.

 WATER: Three spring-fed creeks run through the ranch.
 The largest two, Hausler Creek and Caney Creek, converge beyond the ranch with Sneed Creek and Walnut Creek.
-There is one stocked lake and six ponds on the ranch.
-Two water wells are located on the property and co-op water serves the improvements.
-The ranch boasts significant elevation change that appears to be well suited for additional lake sites, if desired.
+There are also two stocked lakes and more than 20 stock ponds on the ranch.
+Four operating water wells and rural water supply aide in serving the primary residence and other improvements.
+The ranch boasts significant elevation change providing multiple potential lake sites, if desired.

-WETLANDS: There are five managed wetland units strategically placed along the hardwood lined creeks and spring-fed low-lying bottomland that range in size from a 3.25 to 10.5+/- acres.
+WETLANDS: There are five natural wetland units along the creeks and spring-fed low-lying areas that range in size from a 3.25 to 24± acres.
 Two of the units have water control structures to permit flooding in the fall and facilitate proper drainage and drawdown in the spring.
 The flooded green timber, which holds water in the winter, is superb for duck hunting.
 In dry years, the wetlands can be supplemented with water pumped from the adjacent live water creeks.

-Cattle and superior hay production make a significant contribution to the diversity found on Hausler Creek Ranch.
-These features also represent significant income/income potential for the property.
-Ranch pastures are currently being grazed by an Angus herd owned by a notable producer of all natural premium beef.
-While ranch ownership is not interested in stressing improved pastures, rotational grazing practices yield conservative carrying capacities up to 550+ head while simultaneously harvesting between 1,500 and 2,000 4′ x 6′ round bales of hay per year.
+Cattle – In addition to the production of superior Tifton and Jiggs Bermudagrass hay, Hausler Creek Ranch pastures are currently being grazed by an Angus herd owned by a notable producer of all-natural premium beef.
+While ranch ownership is not interested in stressing improved pastures, rotational grazing practices yield conservative carrying capacities of between 500 and 750 head while simultaneously harvesting between 2000 and 4000 round bales of hay per year.

-Hay & Forbs- approximately 400 acres of the ranch are planted in Jiggs & Tifton 85 Bermuda grasses which produce an average of 4,500+ 4’x 6’ round bales per year from three cuttings when not grazed.
+Hay & Forbs – About 888 acres planted in Jiggs & Tifton 85 Bermuda grasses produce an average of 10-12,000 4’x 6’ round bales per year from three cuttings prior to running cattle.
 The horse- quality hay has been tested to have a protein factor of 17 or better.
 Many of the pastures have been over-seeded with Ball Clover, a legume and natural fertilizer that restores nitrogen to the soil when it dies off in late spring.

-Approximately 100 acres of food plots planted in clover, wheat, and oats have been strategically located in the middle of the property to provide forage for deer and other wildlife.
-The soil in the hay fields and food plots is tested annually to determine the best fertilizer mix to maximize yield.
-Potash was applied in 2016.
-Controlled burn schedules have been applied to many wooded areas to encourage the growth of forbs and nutritious native broadleaf plants, for deer and wildlife.
+Approximately 175 acres of food plots planted in clover, wheat, and oats have been strategically located in the middle of the property to provide forage for deer and other wildlife.
+The soil in the hay fields and food plots is tested annually to determine the best fertilizer mix to maximize output.
+Wooded areas are managed on a burn schedule to encourage the growth of forbs and nutritious native broadleaf plants for deer and wildlife.

-FENCING: The ranch has been fenced and cross fenced with miles of exterior low fencing consisting of 5-strand barbed wire.
+FENCING: The ranch has 20+ miles of exterior low fencing consisting of 5-strand barbed wire.
 Most openings have cattle guards instead of gates to facilitate travel.
 Interior cross fencing with gates or cattle guards is new, as is a pipe gate at the ranch entrance.
-All exterior fence lines were cleared in 2018.
+All exterior fence lines were cleared in 2019.

 ROADS: All-weather roads, built over a caliche base with large culverts where needed, provide excellent access throughout the ranch.

 WILDLIFE: Hausler Creek Ranch is known for its excellent hunting opportunities – so good, in fact, that East Texas Outdoors Magazine has written about hog hunting on the place.
 The Oak groves, hardwood forests, creeks, and food plots create a terrific habitat for Whitetail deer and wild hogs.
 On the low-fence ranch, where hunting is fair chase, the deer population has been judiciously managed with supplemental corn and protein feed placed at strategic sites.
-While it is typical to see a 130 – 140” buck on Hausler Creek, this ranch also produces larger Boone and Crockett sized deer in the 160-180”class.
-The property has been enrolled in the Texas Department of Wildlife’s Texas Managed Lands Deer Program (MLDP) “Harvest Option.”
+While it is typical to see a 120-130” buck on Hausler Creek, this ranch is also home to larger Boone and Crockett sized deer in the 170-180”class.
+The property is enrolled in the Texas Department of Wildlife’s Texas Managed Lands Deer Program (MLDP) “Harvest Option.”
 The past 20 years of voluntary habitat management have attracted Freestone County’s finest.
 Reports and details available upon request.

-At the peak of waterfowl migration, thousands of puddle ducks converge on the managed and natural green timber wetlands.
-Mallards, widgeons, gadwalls, teal, pintails and wood ducks flock to capture floating acorns, abundant smartweed, and planted millet in the shallow water hardwood bottoms providing unforgettable moments in time.
+At the peak of the waterfowl migration, thousands of puddle ducks converge on the managed and natural wetlands.
+Mallards, Widgeons, Gadwalls, Teal, Pintails and Wood Ducks flock to capture abundant smartweed, millet and floating acorns in the shallow water hardwood bottoms providing unforgettable moments in time.

 EASEMENTS: Three gas pipeline easements cross the property.
-Food plots currently grow in most of the easements.
+Improved grass/food plots currently grow within the easements.

 – Electricity is provided by Navarro County Electric Cooperative

-– Clay Hill Water Supply Corporation provides water to the improvements
+– Clay Hill Water Supply Corporation provides rural water supply

 – Improvements are served by propane gas and septic systems